daniel-ulises/chat-app/README.md

 > **_/server_**
 > `node app.js` or `nodemon app.js`

+Instead of `BrowserRouter`, I had to use `HashRouter` instead so it works with Github pages, this will cause a small issue when starting developemnt.
+When you start development, the browser will open at `http://localhost:3000/#/`, in order to view the main page you will have to add `welcome` to the end of the URL, making it look like this `http://localhost:3000/#/welcome`.
+I will try to find a solution to this so starting development will not open a blank page.

 ## Live demo

-You can also see a live demo [here](https://daniel-ulises.github.io/Chat-App)
+You can also see a live demo [here](https://daniel-ulises.github.io/chat-app/#/welcome)